BorisDelange/LinkR-content/datasets/mimiciv_demo_set-44b60e04eae66bcd8fc86d3196c09db1620ceec65d759de6080cda702aa45b10/README.md

-The [MIMIC](https://mimic.mit.edu/) database, which stands for Medical Information Mart for Intensive Care, is a North American database containing data from over **50,000 patients** admitted to intensive care.
+The <a href="https://mimic.mit.edu/" target="_blank">MIMIC</a> database, which stands for Medical Information Mart for Intensive Care, is a North American database containing data from over <strong>50,000 patients</strong> admitted to intensive care.
 It is one of the most widely used intensive care databases, due to its free access.

-Despite having data of imperfect quality, it serves as a good foundation for **learning to manipulate** data from **health data warehouses** (HDWs).
+Despite having data of imperfect quality, it serves as a good foundation for <strong>learning to manipulate</strong> data from <strong>health data warehouses</strong> (HDWs).

 It exists in several versions, with the most recent being MIMIC-IV.